What is Dry Rot and How Can You Prevent it?

 How to Identify Dry Rot

-- Initially the fungus looks like cotton wool, and it may have water droplets on the surface.
+- Inspect the wood.
+Initially the fungus looks like cotton wool and may have surface water droplets if the surroundings are very humid.

-- Darkening and cracks in the wood structure
+- Notice darkening and cracks in the wood structure

-- Look for affected wood that has flat "skin-like" growth.
-The skin may have a mushroom-like growth with shades of silver and gray.
-It may be patterned with patches of light purple or yellow and peels easily. (source: ehow.com)
+- Look for affected wood that has flat skin-like growth which may resemble the outside of a mushroom with shades of silver and gray.
+Often patterned with patches of light purple or yellow, it peels easily. (source: ehow.com)

 - Siding - Have wood siding sealed properly and installed by a skilled siding installer.

-- Roofing - Have our roof checked once a year to identify and prevent and potential water damage, mold or dry rot.
+- Roofing - Have your roof checked once a year to identify and prevent and potential water damage, mold, or dry rot.
+Install gutters to direct rainwater away from your home's walls and foundation.

 - Plumbing - Dry rot is commonly caused by plumbing leaks.
-Plumbing leaks can be prevented by checking underneath vanities and cabinets for leaks and checking around toilets for leaks as well.
+Check underneath vanities and cabinets and around toilets for leaks.
+If you find any, have them repaired ASAP.

-- Ventilation - Make sure your bathrooms, attic, and kitchen have proper ventilation.
-If not your house could develop lots of dry rot from too much moisture in the air.
+- Ventilation - Make sure your bathrooms, attic, and kitchen have proper ventilation installed to remove excess moisture from the air.